 Even if there is no presumption of paternity, both parents have the option to voluntarily acknowledge the rights of the father.
 If both parties agree on the identity of the father, a document is signed by both people to formalize the relationship.

 There are different rights associated with fatherhood.
 However, all issues related to the custody and support of your child are governed by what is in the child’s best interest.
-A father’s rights lawyer based in Ottawa could advise you on each of these concepts.
+Our seasoned father’s rights lawyers based in Ottawa could advise you on each of these concepts.

 Parenting time is the term used to describe the right to determine where the child lives.
 While it is possible to split parenting time, the courts often award it to a single parent.